-As indicated in the social baseline study, due to the opposition of the local communities to the Project, household surveys could not be conducted in the villages.
+In the light of such conditions, household surveys could not be conducted in the villages by WSP during the time of the baseline study.
 Therefore, the social impact assessment of this ESIA Report was prepared based on Community Level Surveys with the Mukhtars of the villages within the AoI, key institution interviews and expert judgement since the anticipated and experienced Project social impacts by the local communities cannot be collected through the household surveys.